jguillenbarrios/DataMeaning-MSTR-SDKTV/layout-selector/readme.md

 6. Paste the contents of your text editor into the the HTML container in the document.
 7. Duplicate the menu so that the same menu displays in each layout.

-> Hint: You can use MicroStrategy developer to copy and paste layouts.

-* Caveats *

-- This code is provided as-is and is purely for illustrative purposes.
+> This code is provided as-is and is purely for illustrative purposes.
 Do not depend on the code as-is.

-- This customization works only in MicroStrategy Web Express Mode.
+> This customization works only in MicroStrategy Web Express Mode.